FAQ / NorthCape4000 – Edition IV

 In the Edition IV of the NorthCape4000, each participant will receive a satellite GPRS tracker or another device at discretion of the organization, on a free loan, for the entire duration of the event.

-The device will be delivered during the meeting on July 24th.
+In case of tracking system made by device, this will be delivered during the meeting on July 23.
 To receive the GPRS tracker, which we remember is free of charge, a deposit is required (fully refunded on return of the device).
 To be refunded the device must be shipped working and complete with all its accessories (case and USB charging cable) to the address that the Staff will sent to you.
-For technical specs about the GPRS tracker a dedicated email will be sent to each participant.
+For technical specs about the GPRS tracker and the deposit a dedicated email will be sent to each participant.

 The details of the deposit and the repayment times / procedures relating to the GPRS tracker will be communicated later.